Finance

 Q1.
 Are the Comprehensive Real Estate Tax and the local property tax the same?

-A. No. Property tax is a local tax everyone pays.
-CRET is a national tax that kicks in only above the threshold.
+A. No. Property tax is a local tax paid by all property owners.
+CRET is a national tax that applies only above the threshold.

 Q2.
 What happens if I don't file the CRET return?

-A. The tax office will assess you anyway.
-But exclusions and deductions only apply when you file — so voluntary filing often wins.
+A. The tax office will still assess the tax.
+However, exclusions and deductions only apply when you file, so voluntary filing is often the better choice.

 Q3.
 Does every single-home owner pay CRET?

-A. No. Only when the assessed value exceeds KRW 1.2 billion.
-Below that the tax is zero.
+A. No. CRET applies only when the assessed value exceeds KRW 1.2 billion.
+Below that, the tax is zero.

 Q4.
 Is spouse co-ownership always better?

-A. Usually yes for one home, but multi-home portfolios sometimes benefit from single ownership.
-Run the full simulation including capital gains.
+A. Usually yes for one home, but multi-home portfolios can sometimes benefit from single ownership.
+Run the full simulation, including capital gains.

 Q5.
 Are pre-construction sales contracts (bunyangkwon) included?

-A. The contracts themselves are not.
+A. The contracts themselves are not included.
 Once the balance is paid and title transfers, the property counts.

 Q6.
 Does CRET installment payment carry interest?

 A. The installment plan itself has no interest.
-But late payment triggers a 3% surcharge plus a daily 0.022% delay penalty.
+Late payment, however, triggers a 3% surcharge plus a daily 0.022% delay penalty.

 🔧 Related Free Tools